 Posted By Visit Mesa Team

-Mesa's newest park has been transformed into a premier recreation destination for families to enjoy.
-The park features a five-acre urban fishing lake, splash pad with multiple water features, a 50 Genesis climbing tower, miles of accessible sidewalks, plenty of shaded picnic areas and so much more.
-The park is free to the public and home to Sloan Park (formerly Cubs Park).
+Mesa's newest park has been transformed into a premier recreation destination for families to enjoy (and cool off at).
+Free to visit and home to Sloan Park — the spring training destination of the Chicago Cubs — the destination features a splash pad with multiple water features, a five-acre urban fishing lake, a 50-foot climbing tower, miles of accessible sidewalks, and plenty of shaded picnic areas perfect for drying off while remaining cool.

 3. Pioneer Park